5wHN28Dg/PLC-Project/README.md

 ## Tools used
 I will be starting with siemens PLC stack 1st as it is the dominant in the market then maybe in the future I will implement the same project using the rest...
-- TIA Portal: to write, upload, and debug the code
+- TIA Portal STEP 7 Professional: to write, upload, and debug the code
-- PLCSIM Advanced: Simulating siemens simatic S7-1500
+- SIMATIC S7‑PLCSIM Advanced: Simulating siemens simatic S7-1500
-- Plant simulation SW: haven't decided yet on which on to use
+- SIMIT Simulation Platform: for code validation and plant simulation

 all of this will be running inside a windows 10 VM using docker as a backend.